AndreinaSoto/AndreinaSoto.github.io/_pages/about.md

 ---
 <img src="/img/posts/Profile-pic.jpg" style="display: block; width: 300px; margin-right: auto; margin-left: auto;" />

-I am a History PhD student at **UCSB**.
-My research examines forms of religiosity among people of African descent in early-modern Venezuela.
-I am particularly interested in how these forms of religiosity expressed in local concerns about death and funerary practices.
+ I am a Latin American historian and anthropologist with interest in race, materiality, spatial history, and ritual practices.
+My current research examines the ways people of African descent used civic and religious institutions to position themselves in the colonial society, with focus on early modern Venezuela.

-As part of [Neogranadina](https://www.neogranadina.org/), I work as research assistant in the development of a digital collection of archival materials about the New Kingdom Granada, I also handle the supervision of the volunteers who help us in the processing of the digitized volumes.
+I am also part of [Neogranadina](https://www.neogranadina.org/), a non-profit that specializes in the digitization, processing, and promotion of archival resources from Latin America.
+At Neogranadina I handle the social media outlets and the volunteers who help us in the processing of the digitized volumes.

-I created this website to share some of my work in history and the digital humanities.
-On my blog you can also read some of my reflections about the themes I am passionate about.